qq1012510777/cuDFNsys/README.md

 _cuDFNsys_ is an open-source CUDA library (under the GPL license) for DFN generations.
 It is also able to simulate flow (steady-state) and particle transport in DFNs, based on the mixed hybrid finite element method and particle tracking algorithm.

-_cuDFNsys_ does not support the GUI and can only run on Ubuntu. _cuDFNsys_ is not friendly to users unfamiliar with Linux, C++ and CMake.
+_cuDFNsys_ does not support the GUI and can only run on Ubuntu. _cuDFNsys_ is not friendly to users unfamiliar with Linux, C++, Make and CMake.

 <p align="center">
   <img width="300" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">